ckoern/amptekhardwareinterface/README.md

 The low level implementation is based on [previous work](https://github.com/ALBA-Synchrotron/AmptekPX5DS) at the ALBA synchrotron.
 However, the communication layer has been completely redesigned for more stability and added support for USB connections, circumventing the bottleneck of the low speed base-10 ethernet PHY of the hardware.
 This code is meant to be a mostly drop-in replacement of the original Tango server, therefore the same server name and many commands & attributes are used.
 So far, the SCA channels and the MCS mode is not implemented, if those are needed, the original code should be used.

+Additionally, a basic simulator interface can be used during DAQ logic development if no hardware is available.

 Prerequisites
 -------------